Adapted from a presentation at the SLE Workshop at Hospital for Special Surgery

-Patients with suspected or confirmed Systemic Lupus Erythematosus (SLE) undergo laboratory tests for multiple reasons.
-Physicians and other health care professionals test patients periodically and will use the information derived from the tests in various ways.
+Patients with suspected or confirmed systemic lupus erythematosus ("lupus" or SLE) undergo laboratory tests (blood tests) for multiple reasons.
+Physicians and other health care professionals test patients periodically and use the information derived from the tests in various ways.

-Anti-Sm (anti-Smith, named for the first patient known to have this antibody) is associated with a speckled ANA pattern and is the antibody seen in most patients who do not have anti-dsDNA.
+Anti-Smith (anti-Sm), named for the first person known to have this antibody, is the antibody seen in most patients with lupus who do not have anti-dsDNA.
 Some patients have both anti-dsDNA and anti-Sm.
 Anti-Sm antibody binds to a protein that is attached to DNA.
-Unlike anti-dsDNA, the Sm antibody does not change in titer during the flare or treatment so need not be monitored.
+Unlike anti-dsDNA, the Sm antibody does not change in titer during a lupus flare or in response to treatment so need not be monitored.

-Anti-RNP (anti-U1 ribonucleoprotein) is a non-specific antibody, associated with a speckled pattern that occurs in many patients with SLE and other rheumatic diseases.
-When present in high titer − again, check how the laboratory reports its values to interpret the test--without other autoantibodies anti-RNP suggests a specific lupus-like disease, called mixed connective tissue disease (MCTD), characterized by lupus, scleroderma, and dermatomyositis-like symptoms, that include:
+Anti-RNP (anti-U1 ribonucleoprotein) is a non-specific antibody that occurs in many patients with lupus and other rheumatic diseases.
+When present in high titer − again, check how the laboratory reports its values to interpret the test − and in the absence of other autoantibodies, anti-RNP suggests a specific “lupus-like” disease, called mixed connective tissue disease (MCTD), characterized by symptoms of lupus, scleroderma, and dermatomyositis, that include:

-These autoantibodies are associated with a speckled ANA.
-For technical reasons based on the size of the antigens (molecules to which the autoantibodies react), anti-Ro/SSA is subdivided into 60kd (kilodalton, the size of the molecule) and 52kd components, and La/SSB is 48kd, in doctors’ shorthand, 60, 52, and 48.
+For technical reasons based on the size of the antigens (molecules to which the autoantibodies react), anti-Ro/SSA is subdivided into 60kd (kilodalton, the size of the molecule) and 52kd components, and La/SSB is 48kd.
 Distinguishing among them is useful in some special circumstances.

 Patients with these antibodies:

-Antiphospholipid antibodies (aPL) occur in about one-third of lupus patients; about 10% of lupus patients may have antiphospholipid syndrome (APS), which is characterized by the presence of aPL along with recurring blood clots, pregnancy complications, and other features.
+Antiphospholipid antibodies (aPL) occur in about one-third of lupus patients.
+About 10% of lupus patients have antiphospholipid syndrome, which is characterized by the presence of aPL along with recurring blood clots, pregnancy complications, and other clinical features.
 Laboratory tests that identify aPL are:

-If aPL are found and the patient has no blood clots and is not pregnant, usually no treatment is necessary, though individual circumstances may suggest use of aspirin or hydroxychloroquine and sometimes other medications if risk of blood clot is high, for instance before a long airplane flight or surgery.
+If aPL are found in a patient who has no blood clots and is not pregnant, usually no treatment is warranted, though individual circumstances may suggest use of aspirin or hydroxychloroquine and sometimes other medications if risk of blood clot is high, for instance before a long airplane flight or surgery.
 If a patient has a blood clot or other signs of antiphospholipid syndrome, anticoagulants (blood-thinning medications) may be advised, potentially throughout the patient’s life.

-The complement system is a series of more than 15 proteins that assemble in domino fashion to destroy bacteria and viruses invading the body.
-The signal that initiates the domino cascade (called “activating” complement) is that an antibody meets an antigen (the bacterium or virus, when this occurs in the context of a healthy immune system protecting the body from harm).
-Because lupus autoantibodies give the same signal and activate complement despite the absence of an identified bacterium or virus, the measurement of complement can be used to monitor lupus.
-Because they give sufficient information, It usually suffices to measure only two of the complement proteins, called C3 and C4.
-CH50, or total complement, is a blood test that measures all the complement proteins at once and occasionally gives additional information, but is a much more complicated test to do.
-In special circumstances other complement components can be measured.
+The complement system is a series of proteins that assemble in domino fashion to destroy bacteria and viruses invading the body.
+The signal that initiates this domino cascade, or “activates” complement, is when an antibody meets an antigen (the bacterium or virus, when this occurs in the context of a healthy immune system protecting the body from harm).
+Because lupus autoantibodies initiate the same signal and activate complement despite the absence of an identified bacterium or virus, the measurement of complement proteins can be used to monitor lupus activity.
+It usually suffices to measure only two of the complement proteins, called C3 and C4.
+CH50, or total complement, is a blood test that measures all the complement proteins at once and may give additional information.
+CH50 is a much more complicated test, however, and is not routinely done.

-Low C3 and C4 levels, below 60 for C3 and 15 for C4 (in the usual American measure), occur in active lupus, especially in the setting of kidney disease or immune breakdown of blood cells (autoimmune hemolytic anemia, AIHA).
-Some types of lupus, such as brain disease, do not cause low complement levels.
+Low C3 and C4 levels (below 60 for C3 and below 15 for C4 in the usual American measure), occur in active lupus, especially when the kidneys are affected or there is immune breakdown of blood cells (autoimmune hemolytic anemia, AIHA).
+Other manifestations of lupus, such as brain disease, do not cause low complement levels.

-Low complement levels are not specific for lupus and may be seen in other immune illnesses and severe infections.
-About 10% of lupus patients are born with abnormal complement components, especially C4, so their tests are always abnormal.
-Appropriately interpreted, in context, C3 and C4 levels indicate the activity of the disease.
-In most patients, recovery from flare is indicated by return of complement levels to normal.
-In an apparently well patient who usually has a normal complement level a decrease may signal an impending flare and so a need for close physician follow-up.
+Low complement levels are not specific to lupus.
+They may be seen in other immune-system-mediated illnesses and in severe infections.
+About 10% of patients with lupus are born with abnormal complement components, especially C4, so their tests are always abnormal.
+Interpreted in context, C3 and C4 levels may reflect the activity of the disease.
+In most patients, recovery from lupus flare is indicated by the return of complement levels to normal.
+In an apparently well patient who usually has a normal complement level, a sudden decrease may signal an impending flare and the need for close physician follow-up.
 But a decrease in complement level does not itself warrant treatment, if no symptoms are present.

 CBC provides information about the red blood cell (RBC), white blood cell (WBC), and platelet counts, and health of RBCs, all of which may be abnormal in lupus and may need treatment.
 Common issues are:

 CRP, like the ESR, is an indirect indication of inflammation, but is more specific in the detection of disease activity, since it is not affected by as many variables.
 Levels may be high in obese persons and in infection.
 A normal value is less than one milligram per deciliter (<1.0 mg/dL).

-Confusingly, cardiologists use a measure called high-sensitivity CRP (hsCRP) to predict risk of heart disease. hsCRP is the same test, done differently, and performed in normal people without SLE or other illness.
-It is roughly 10 times more sensitive than is the standard CRP; its normal is <0.1.
-A result of 0.8, which might be abnormal in a normal person, is not of concern in one known to have SLE.
+Confusingly, cardiologists use a measure called high-sensitivity CRP (hsCRP) to predict risk of heart disease.
+The hsCRP test is the same as a CRP test, but done differently.
+It is roughly 10 times more sensitive than is the standard CRP.
+A result flagged as “abnormal” may not be concerning in a patient known to have SLE or another autoimmune condition.